Sales Negotiation Methods That Can Close the Deal

 Setting the right targets isn’t about wringing every last dollar out of your customers.

-You should leverage target setting as a means to test relevant boundaries.
+You should leverage target setting to test relevant boundaries.
 This can lead you toward other areas of flexibility outside of price:

 • Getting access to key individuals